 If you approach the situation from an overly avaricious point of view — that is, trying to get every penny you possible can — you set yourself up for disappointment and frustration, and that’s even if you win!
 Worst case scenario, you override the advice of a good attorney and decide to take a tenuous case to trial, when you’d be far better off settling out of court.
 In so doing, you stretch out the matter for years too long and then suffer a rejection of the claim.

-Moral: To avoid these and other emotionally-induced mistakes regarding your North Carolina mass tort lawsuit, connect with the team here at The Law Offices of Michael A. DeMayo for a free, attentive case consultation.
+Moral: To avoid these and other emotionally-induced mistakes regarding your North Carolina mass tort lawsuit, connect with the team here at DeMayo Law Offices for a free, attentive case consultation.